Water monitors |

 dtua hȋa (old name -rude) ตัวเหี้ย

 The Water Monitor is an animal which has had a strange past.
 This animal is not liked by most Thai’s (hence the old name ….translates as fffing animal!).
-It lives in dirty water and it is thought to bring with it disease and bad luck; also more importantly it eats your chickens and other farm animals so over all it is less than popular.
+It lives in dirty water and it is thought to bring with it a disease and bad luck; also, more importantly, it eats your chickens and other farm animals so overall it is less than popular.

 Dtua Ngern Dtua Hia is a substantial lizard weighing in at about 10-25kg and growing up to 3 meters although most are about 1.5 meters and about 10-15kgs.
 These lizards swim also and climb trees.
 If you visit Bangkok you can see them in the parks.
 Note how the Thais tend to stay away from them.
 If you’ve never been to Lumphini park, the Dusit zoo you are likely to see these lizards.
 And do not be fooled, these lizards can run fast, faster than most people!